Katharine Jermyn Hall

 Katharine Jermyn Hall is a high-rise building in the central city with single bedrooms.
-As a big hall, there is always a buzz about the place with lots of events going on and chances to meet people.
+As a big hall, there is always lots of events going on and chances to meet people.

 The culture of the hall is about encouraging involvement, responsibility, and achievement which will help you get off to a great start to university life.